Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Qualitative analysis

-We observe that another common mistake of the LLMs is to assign a too specific type for an entity.
-For example, the GPT-instruct model recognizes the entity "Football" as \textit{Sports}, instead of as \textit{Activity}.
+\paragraph{\textbf{Errors in Type Prediction}} We observe that another common mistake of the LLMs is to assign a too specific type for an entity.
+For example, the GPT-instruct model recognizes the entity ``Football'' as \textit{Sports}, instead of as \textit{Activity}.
 Even though this assignment is not wrong, the entity type \textit{Sports} is not included in the types given in the instruction part.
-Table \ref{tab:predictions} shows an example of predicted entity types by the GPT-4 model and the GPT-instruct model in the case of zero-shot evaluation.
+Table \ref{tab:predicted_types} shows an example of predicted entity types by the GPT-4 model and the GPT-instruct model in the case of zero-shot evaluation.
 The GPT-instruct model hallucinates more often and assigns more specific entity types then the types given in the instruction.
-However, it also invents entity types which are not specific types such as \textit{Edition, Founded} and \textit{Schools included}.
-On the other hand, the GPT-4 model mostly uses only the given types for annotation and invented only $2$ more specific type, \textit{Genre} and \textit{Job}.
+It also invents entity types which are not specific types such as \textit{Edition, Founded} and \textit{Schools included}.
+The GPT-4 model mostly uses only the given types for annotation and invented only $2$ more specific type, \textit{Genre} and \textit{Job}.
 Similarly, the Llama2 model often assigns very specific types.
 In the zero-shot setting, it had predicted $123$ different entity types.
-However, with the 3-shot examples, sampled by similarity, this number is reduced to $54$ entity types.
+However, with the 3-shot examples, sampled by similarity, this number is reduced to $54$.